How do I apply for housing?

 What’s the housing app for?

 At Colorado State, we require all first-year students and transfer students with fewer than 15 post-high school credits to live on campus in one of our residence halls.
-Filling out a housing application allows you to secure your spot and indicate your top preferences of which hall to live in.
+Filling out a housing application allows you to secure your spot and participate in the room selection process as well as browse student profiles for a potential roommate match.

 How does it work?